Santa María Huatulco: Climate

 Huatulco has a borderline tropical wet and dry climate/semi-arid climate (Köppen Aw/BSh), featuring stable, hot temperatures all year round, with two marked seasons, a dry season from November through May, and a wet season from June through October.
+According to long-term climate data, Santa María Huatulco experiences warm temperatures throughout the year, with daily lows rarely dropping below 20 °C, even in winter.
 UV radiation levels are high all year round, ranging from 8 in December to 11+ between March and September.
 Heat and humidity are very high all year round.

 The temperature of the sea is quite stable, with lows of 26 °C in January, and a high of 30 °C between June and August.